Haute Living

-Haute Living is a luxury lifestyle magazine founded in 2004.
-It is based in Miami, Florida, and as of 2015 is chaired by Robert Farmer.
-The executive publishers of the magazine are Kamal Hotchandani, CEO, and Seth Semilof, COO.
+Haute Living is a global luxury lifestyle media and experiential platform founded in 2004.
+It is based in Miami, Florida, and the executive publishers of the magazine are Kamal Hotchandani, CEO, and Seth Semilof, COO.

+Haute Living is a flagship publication of Haute Media Group and operates across print publishing, digital media, live events, and affiliated business divisions focused on high-net-worth audiences and the global luxury market.

 The magazine is published by Haute Living, Inc., and distributed on a bi-monthly basis in New York City, Los Angeles, Miami, and San Francisco.

 Content

 Haute Living covers interviews with entrepreneurs, business magnates, and celebrities.
 The magazine also covers reviews on luxury products such as private jets, mega yachts, supercars, jewelry, and timepieces.
 The magazine's online component, HauteLiving.com, provides a web-based version of the magazine.

 Online version

 The online version of the publication covers the cities of New York, Los Angeles, San Francisco, Miami, Las Vegas, Dubai, London, Boston, and Dallas.
 The United States as a whole is covered in a more universal way under the "National" heading.